 Group 3: Low quality over-build in undesirable locations, poor transport connections and amenities.

 If you have been fortunate to secure property previously in Group 1 & 2 then a re-sale is much easier to achieve.
 Foreign investors are choosing these properties above others.
-There have been estimated over 3.5 million empty properties in the Costa del Sol.

-People are looking again to Marbella and surrounding areas and this easily covers the demand in Groups 1 & 2.
+People are looking again to Marbella and the surrounding areas and this easily covers the demand in Groups 1 & 2.

 Newer build properties tend not to be the property sitting on the market.
 With new energy certificates in place newer builds perform better in areas of energy consumption and are better insulated.